tonybutzer/ajit/project/Readme.md

 	- git can also use tokens - bothe methods have their respective adavantages/disadvantages

 - authentication is almost always painful and can consume brain attention units

+### VDI

+- you can use the shared h drive to store your key pair and consolidate keys between your laptop and your vdi
+	- this would prevent key sprawl - you just have to have a plan for your keypairs - or you will get to ssh key hell